 Short description

-Next, we will head inland, stopping first at the resort town of Shaqlawa, famous for its pastry shops and sweets.
-We will also visit the Bekhal Waterfalls and gradually drive into Korek Mountain.
-There, we will take an elevator up to a small vacation village with a pleasant restaurant and a magnificent view.
-At Pank Resort, we will ride on the canyon's roller coaster, which offers spectacular views.
-Then we will walk through the small mountain village of Rawanduz and splash in the Gali Ali Bag waterfalls.
-At the end of this day, we will return to Erbil on the scenic "Hamilton" road, stopping along the way at Khanzad Fortress, which looks magical at sunset.
+Next, we'll journey inland, beginning at Shaqlawa, a resort town renowned for its pastry shops and sweets.
+We'll visit the magnificent Bekhal Waterfalls before ascending Korek Mountain, where an elevator will take us to a charming vacation village featuring a pleasant restaurant and breathtaking views.
+At Pank Resort, we'll experience the canyon's roller coaster, which provides spectacular vistas of the surrounding landscape.
+We'll then explore the picturesque mountain village of Rawanduz and enjoy the refreshing Gali Ali Bag waterfalls.
+Our day concludes with a return to Erbil via the scenic "Hamilton" road, with a stop at Khanzad Fortress—a site that appears truly magical at sunset.

-The next day, we will head off to St. Matthew's Monastery, located on the former front line of areas controlled by the Islamic State.
-We will spend more time in the Yazidi village of Lalish with its unique temple.
-We will also stop at Khinnis, an Assyrian archaeological site notable for its rock reliefs, built by King Sennacherib around 690 BC.
-The most impressive sight of the day will be the Rabban Hermizd Chaldean Monastery, followed by an unforgettable sunset over the Tigris River.
+On the next day, we'll visit St. Matthew's Monastery, situated on the former front line of Islamic State-controlled areas.
+We'll then explore the Yazidi village of Lalish and its distinctive temple.
+Our journey continues to Khinnis, an Assyrian archaeological site featuring remarkable rock reliefs created by King Sennacherib around 690 BC.
+The day's highlight will be the magnificent Rabban Hermizd Chaldean Monastery, followed by a spectacular sunset over the Tigris River.

-Continuing on, we will visit the city of Dohuk, where we will explore markets, the Dohuk Dam, Blackstone Cave, and one of Saddam's summer palaces.
-We will also stop at the Inishke Cave, which has been converted into a restaurant.
-Then, we will end the day in the ancient city of Amedi, where we will taste the local tahini for which the town is famous.
+Next, we'll visit the city of Dohuk where we'll explore its vibrant markets, the impressive Dohuk Dam, the mysterious Blackstone Cave, and one of Saddam Hussein's former summer palaces.
+We'll also make a stop at Inishke Cave, which has been creatively converted into a restaurant.
+Our day will conclude in the ancient city of Amedi, where we'll sample the local tahini for which the town is renowned.

-Before reaching Sulaymaniyah, we will stop at the town of Koya and the artificial Dukan Lake.
-In Sulaymaniyah, we will visit the "Red Prison," an extensive memorial dedicated to the victims of Saddam Hussein's rule and the Islamic State.
-In the evening, we will drive up the Goizha Mountains to enjoy the magnificent panoramic views and beautiful sunset over the city.
-We will also see the Sulaymaniyah Museum, which has the most extensive collection in Kurdistan and Iraq's second-largest antiquities collection.
+On our way to Sulaymaniyah, we'll visit the town of Koya and the artificial Dukan Lake.
+In Sulaymaniyah, we'll explore the "Red Prison," a comprehensive memorial honoring victims of Saddam Hussein's regime and the Islamic State.
+As evening approaches, we'll ascend the Goizha Mountains to witness spectacular panoramic views and a stunning sunset over the city.
+We'll also visit the Sulaymaniyah Museum, which houses the largest collection in Kurdistan and the second-largest antiquities collection in Iraq.

-The small Kurdish town of Halabja will be our next stop, known for the dictatorial regime's chemical attack on the town's residents, which killed more than 5000 people.
-Finally, we will visit the small village of Byara on the Iran-Iraq border, where we will have time to buy souvenirs and have a late lunch in a unique pub before our return flight from Erbil to Istanbul or your home land.
+Our next stop will be the small Kurdish town of Halabja, known for the devastating chemical attack by Saddam Hussein's dictatorial regime that killed more than 5,000 residents.
+We'll then visit the village of Byara, situated on the Iran-Iraq border, where you'll have time to purchase souvenirs and enjoy a late lunch in a charming local pub before our return flight from Erbil to Istanbul or your home country.

 Basic information